alphacrash/alphacrash_archive/docs/intro.md

 ## Do check out

-[Practice SQL section](http://localhost:3000/sql) - It contains SQL questions that you can practice concepts on.
+[Practice SQL section](http://localhost:3000/sql) - It contains SQL questions that you can practice on.

 ## Reading Sections